Trout fishing advice

 There is no one best strike indicator under all conditions.
 What works well on a spring creek, will likely struggle on a boisterous freestone river.
 In all honestly, I rarely fish indicators, but sometimes they are essential.
 A necessary evil.
 Some nymphs are simply too heavy to suspend under a dry fly hence the need … Read more

-How to catch holdover trout in a stocked fishery
+How to catch trout in braided rivers

 Trout fishing advice